 It is mandatory that you have reference transactions enabled in your PayPal Business Account.
 For this to be enabled in your live account, you will have to reach out to PayPal Customer Support and raise a request.
 Please note that PayPal has an approval process to enable reference transactions in your business account and this process usually takes some time.

-Ensure that you have configured the same currency in both your PayPal Business Account and your Chargebee Live Site.
+Ensure that you have configured the same list of currencies in both your PayPal Business Account and your Chargebee Live Site.
 Find a list of currencies supported by both PayPal and Chargebee here.

-To set up PayPal Express Checkout, go to Settings > Gateway Settings, and click on Add a Gateway.
+To set up PayPal Express Checkout, go to Settings > Site Settings > Payment Gateways and click on Add a Gateway.

 Once you are on the configuration Page, follow these steps to configure PayPal Express Checkout: